 (Check back regularly for updates as the season progresses)

-Ongoing monthly appearances at the Marin Farmers Market in San Rafael — Agricultural Institute of Marin, Civic Ctr, San Rafael, CA Other dates TBA — support local farmers and makers — join in some festive holiday shopping along artisan row
+Ongoing monthly appearances at the Marin Farmers Market in San Rafael — Agricultural Institute of Marin, Civic Ctr, San Rafael, CA — support local farmers and makers — join in some festive holiday shopping along artisan row

 I want to thank the talented and gifted people who have been involved with this process.
 The photographers who have participated in many of the photos throughout my website are: Paige Green, Lowell Downey, and Peg Jackson.
 If you are interested in connecting with any of them, please let me know.
 Also, the beautiful faces you see are friends to include the lovely Lila Geyer and handsome Robert Frances, a sneak photo of Greg Frechette, and everyone's fav lil' 4 legged creature, Bertie.